Phavvy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(1)create a script that switches the current user to betty
+Create a script that switches the current user to the user betty